-To reduce the risk of electric shock, stop the operation and turn off the main power before cleaning, maintaining, or inspecting the unit.
+To reduce the risk of electric shock and injury from the fan or other rotating parts, stop the operation and turn off the main power before cleaning, maintaining, or inspecting the unit.

 To reduce the risk of burns or frost bites, do not touch the refrigerant pipes or refrigerant circuit components with bare hands during and immediately after operation.